Kennedy Center Honors: History

+The 2025 Kennedy Center Honors ceremony, held at the Kennedy Center on December 7, 2025, was hosted by U.S. president Donald Trump, thus marking the first time any sitting or former U.S. president hosted the Kennedy Center Honors.

 Selection process

-Honoree recommendations are accepted from the general public, and the Kennedy Center initiated a Special Honors Advisory Committee, which comprises members of the board of trustees as well as past Honorees and distinguished artists.
-The executive committee of the board of trustees selects the Honoree recipients based on their impact and contributions to American culture and excellence in music, dance, theater, opera, motion pictures or television.
+Honoree recommendations are accepted from the general public, and the Kennedy Center initiated a Special Honors Advisory Committee, which comprises members of the board of trustees as well as past honorees and distinguished artists.
+The executive committee of the board of trustees selects the honoree recipients based on their impact and contributions to American culture and excellence in music, dance, theater, opera, motion pictures or television.
 The selections are typically announced sometime between July and September.
 Most honorees are Americans, with non-U.S. citizen honorees typically hailing from elsewhere in the anglosphere.

 Events

 The Kennedy Center lights up in rainbow colors every year in the weeks preceding the ceremony.

 The invitation-only, weekend-long ceremony includes the Chairman's Luncheon, the State Department dinner, White House reception, and the Honors gala performances and supper.

 The Chairman's Luncheon is held on Saturday at the Kennedy Center.
-Surrounded by the Honorees, the chairman of the board of trustees launches the event with a welcoming speech.
-At that evening's reception and dinner at the State Department, presided over by the Secretary of State, the Honorees are introduced and the Honors medallions are presented by the chairman of the board.
+Surrounded by the honorees, the chairman of the board of trustees launches the event with a welcoming speech.
+At that evening's reception and dinner at the State Department, presided over by the Secretary of State, the honorees are introduced and the Honors medallions are presented by the chairman of the board.
 The wide rainbow-colored ribbon then hung around the necks of the recipients and prominently noticeable when the events are televised, symbolizes "a spectrum of many skills within the performing arts" according to creator Ivan Chermayeff.

 On Sunday, there is an early-evening White House reception, traditionally hosted by the President of the United States and the First Lady, followed by the Honors gala performance at the Kennedy Center and supper.

 Prior to 2017, there had been three occasions in which the president did not attend the gala performance.
 President Jimmy Carter did not attend in 1979 during the Iran hostage crisis; First Lady Rosalynn Carter served as his surrogate.
 President George H. W. Bush was on a trip to Brussels and could not attend in 1989; First Lady Barbara Bush served as his surrogate.
 President Bill Clinton was on a trip to Budapest and could not attend in 1994; First Lady Hillary Rodham Clinton served as his surrogate.

 For the 2015 gala performance, President Barack Obama joined First Lady Michelle Obama late after addressing the nation in a live telecast from the White House.